 Services providing point-of-care testing should have a clear linkage to clinical and pathology services for the conduct of confirmatory testing.
 This includes when point-of-care testing is performed in community-based testing services and in outreach settings, such as a mobile clinic or pop-up site.

-HIV self-testing involves a person collecting their own specimen (e.g. blood from a finger prick) for HIV testing, applying it to a testing kit or device and interpreting the test result.
-Currently, there are no devices allowing for oral fluid self-testing approved by the TGA for supply in Australia.
-Self-testing for HIV provides opportunities for improving access to testing and increasing frequency of testing among people at risk of HIV infection.
-Self-testing minimises the barriers associated with conventional testing e.g. the need to attend a health service to access a test, time taken for test results to be available, poor access to health-care providers, feelings of stigma associated with testing, and the risk of discrimination.10 Self-testing can also support autonomy, and provide added confidentiality, privacy and convenience for people who may not otherwise engage in HIV testing.
-It has been shown in multiple studies, including in Australia, to be highly acceptable and easy to use with little to no support from trained staff.10,11 A randomised controlled trial among Australian gay and bisexual men attending sexual health services showed that the provision of HIV self-testing increased the uptake and frequency of HIV testing, without diminishing the frequency of sexual health screening at services.11
+HIV self-testing involves a person collecting their own specimen (e.g. blood from a finger prick) for HIV testing, applying it to a test device and interpreting the test result.
+HIV self-testing provides opportunities to improve access to testing and increase frequency of testing among people at risk of infection.
+Self-testing minimises the barriers associated with conventional testing such as the need to attend a health service to access a test, time taken for test results to be available, poor access to health-care providers, feelings of stigma associated with testing, and the risk of discrimination.10 Self-testing can also support autonomy, and provide added confidentiality, privacy and convenience for people who may not otherwise engage in HIV testing.
+Self-testing has been demonstrated to be highly acceptable and easy to use with little to no support from trained staff.10,11 A randomised controlled trial among Australian gay and bisexual men attending sexual health services showed that the provision of HIV self-testing increased the uptake and frequency of HIV testing, without diminishing the frequency of sexual health screening at services.11

 To maximise the potential benefits of self-testing devices, the instructions for use (the package insert) must be sufficiently illustrative and comprehensible so that a user can perform the test correctly and interpret the result accurately.
-In addition, the package insert must explain sensitivity and specificity limitations including the predictive value when used in high- and low-prevalence populations, the window period, the need for confirmatory testing, and referral points.
+In addition, the package insert must explain sensitivity and specificity limitations (in simple English) including the predictive value when used in high- and low-prevalence populations, the window period, the need for confirmatory laboratory testing in the case of a reactive (‘presumptive positive’) rapid test, and referral points.

 Before their availability in Australia, any new testing technology or sample collection device must be approved by the TGA.
 Currently, there is no TGA-approved HIV test that is intended for use with self-collected samples, such as oral fluid or dried blood spots.
 However, there are various provisions for exemption, such as for a clinical trial, that allow for regulated access to unapproved devices.